 Flour your hands and divide the dough into 40 – 50 g balls (about the size of a golf ball) and place on a lined tray, leaving at least 5 cm between each one.
 Cover with a tea towel and set aside until the balls have doubled in size (again, in a warm place and for at least an hour).

 While the dough is proving, heat half the cream in a small saucepan over medium heat – do not let it boil.
 Place the chopped chocolate in a large mixing bowl and pour over the cream, stirring until the chocolate has completely melted.
 Add the remaining unheated cream and stir until completely combined.
 Cover and place in fridge for about 15 minutes, until completely cool, then whip to soft peaks using an electric mixer.
-Stir through the chestnut puree and 1 heaped spoonful of Gewürzhaus Charlie’s Chocolate Sugar.
+Stir through the chestnut puree and 1 heaped spoonful of Gewürzhaus Chocolate Spice.
 Transfer to a piping bag and place in the fridge.

 These can be eaten immediately, or left to cool to room temperature, but best eaten the day of making.